 But in my defence, there was a natural path to how I got here.
-For the third morbid time.
+For the second morbid time.

-Being a landlord means I have amassed [valuable] assets that will need distributing to those I want taken care of after my demise, so that’s why I decided to start the journey of arranging a will.
+Being a landlord means I have amassed [valuable] assets that will need distributing to those I want taken care of after my time here is done, so that’s why I decided to start the journey of arranging a Will.

 While looking into the process, I stumbled across a couple of interesting facts:

 - 1) Seven out of ten landlords don’t prepare Wills;

 - 2) a whooping 97% of Brits don’t have a Will or have one that’s outdated.

 With that in mind, my first morbid blog post about death and wills was born, with the aim of encouraging landlords & homeowners (and everyone else) to create a Will if they haven’t done so already.

 To my surprise, I think my blog post actually encouraged people to plan for their… err… “parting”, but mostly because I sold them on an easy solution.
 The number one reason for why so many hadn’t arranged a will or kept theirs updated was because, simply, they couldn’t be bothered, so when I shared my ‘online solution’, it piqued a lot of interest:

 “You mean, I can sit in my crusty pants while watching Eastender’s and arrange my Will online?”